 A properly liberal society is not a community modelled on the family.
 It is not concerned with managing the intimate relationships between people in order to keep everyone feeling happy and loved.
 It is not permitted to define, ban and punish 'bad behaviour' merely on the grounds that it upsets some members, no matter whether it involves burning poppies or copies of the Koran.
-Rather, it should be concerned with providing a structure that allows individuals to live their own lives, including deciding for themselves who and how to relate to.
+Rather, it should be concerned with providing a structure that allows individuals to live their own lives, including deciding for themselves who to relate to and how.
 It follows that in a liberal society people must be free to be assholes - like Socrates - though they are by no means compelled to be.

 It is because liberal societies have a foundational commitment to individual autonomy, and thus to justice and equality, that they generally produce nicer friendlier individuals and societies.
 Tolerance-as-accommodation is a biproduct of living in a multicultural liberal society - the kind of society where difference is tolerated, not made to conform.